-If your problem is sticking the valve body this is a good alternative to Lucas Transmission Fix.
-If you are looking for an additive that will not swell the seals change the viscosity of the transmission fluid, you may want to take a look at the SeaFoam Trans Tune.
-We would recommend that you do an automatic transmission fluid change once your transmission is back to shifting smoothly.
+If your problem is sticking the valve body, this is a good alternative to Lucas Transmission Fix.
+If you are looking for an additive that will not swell the seals change the transmission fluid's viscosity, you may want to look at the SeaFoam Trans Tune.
+We recommend that you do an automatic transmission fluid change once your transmission is back to shifting smoothly.
 Usually, you should see shifting improve after a few hundred miles.

 - Before you add Lucas transmission additive to your transmission, it is important to check the transmission fluid level.
 You should not overfill the transmission with fluid.
 Siphon out as much automatic transmission fluid as you plan on adding from the additive.
-If you are going to add half a quart of Lucas Transmission Fix, remove that much oil from your transmission.
-If your car is over 10 years old, check the fluid level, it may already be low and you may not have to remove any fluid.
+If you add half a quart of Lucas Transmission Fix, remove that much oil from your transmission.
+If your car is over 10 years old, check the fluid level, it may already below, and you may not have to remove any fluid.